bhordupur/techwithfoyzur/Session notes/README.md

 [x] Introducing with the Django app and Dockerfile

-[] Write a github workflow for building and pushing docker image to ghcr
+[x] Write a github workflow for building and pushing docker image to ghcr

 [x] Talk about how to create a PAT token

-[] Show the workflow result
+[x] Show the workflow result

+## Build and push docker image to github packages

+[x] Build and push Docker image manually

+[x] Build and push Docker image automatically